 For more about the Chase Sapphire Preferred Card 40,000 bonus points introductory offer, visit my Chase Sapphire Preferred Card: 40,000 bonus points review.

 Starwood Preferred Guest® Credit Card from American Express..
 The Starwood Preferred Guest Credit Card from American Express continues to be one of the best travel reward credit cards you can find.
-You can earn 10,000 bonus Starpoints® after making your first purchase within one year of card approval and another 15,000 bonus Starpoints can be earned after you spend $5,000 on eligible purchases with your new card in the first six months of Card Membership – combined that would be up to 25,000 bonus Starpoints enough for a weekend getaway at a Category 4 Hotel like the Westin Savannah Harbor Golf Resort & Spa or a six night stay at a Category 2 Hotel.
+For a limited time, offer expires 6/30/2014, you can earn 10,000 bonus Starpoints® after making your first purchase within one year of card approval and another 20,000 bonus Starpoints can be earned after you spend $5,000 on eligible purchases with your new card in the first six months of Card Membership – combined that would be up to 30,000 bonus Starpoints enough for a weekend getaway at a Category 4 Hotel like the Westin Savannah Harbor Golf Resort & Spa or a six night stay at a Category 2 Hotel.
 Some hotels may have mandatory service and resort charges.

 The Starwood Preferred Guest Credit Card from American Express has a $0 introductory annual fee for the first year, $65 thereafter.
 Terms and Restrictions Apply.